PavlosMelissinos/delilah/README.md

 #### Setup

 Download a webdriver of your choice.
-Please note that currently only Firefox (geckodriver) is supported Extract the binary from the archive if needed and put it in `~/.cache/delilah/webdrivers/`.
+Please note that currently only Firefox (geckodriver) is supported.

+Extract the binary from the archive if needed and put it in `~/.cache/delilah/webdrivers/`.

 Require dei API